-This year, the United States has experienced 13 named storms to date, and we are just nearing the mid-point of the typical hurricane season.
+June 1 marks the official start of hurricane season.
 Hurricane season is the time of the year, starting June and lasting through the end of November, where the conditions are ripe to produce hurricane conditions.
-North Carolina has already experienced it’s first hurricane this year as on August 3, hurricane Isaias made landfall in North Carolina on Ocean Isle beach in Brunswick county as a category 1 storm.

 In our territory of central and western North Carolina, we are fortunate that we are less likely to experience the direct impacts of a hurricane.
 Regardless, dangerous weather from these storms can still impact our area and it is important to develop a plan to keep your business, home and loved ones safe in the event of a weather emergency.

 Below are some tips to help prepare for hurricane or severe weather impacts:

 - Make an emergency plan: Severe weather can happen quickly, leaving you with little time to prepare.
 Develop a plan for your business, home and loved ones so that should the time come to prepare for a storm, everyone knows what they should be doing and how to prepare.
 Make sure you identify emergency communication plans so that everyone knows how to contact each other in the event of separation or an emergency.

 - Make an emergency kit: In the event of severe weather, critical supplies could be in short supply.
 Each season, ensure you have current emergency supplies, such as a first aid kit, any essential medications, water, food, batteries and flashlights.
 If you rely on a generator, make sure this is operational prior to a storm and you have plenty of gas on hand to keep it running.
 Don’t forget to take or make copies of important documents you may need as well.